Content

 Migrating from 9.0.x to 10.0.x

-This section lists all the known changes between 9.0.x and 10.0.x beta which may cause backwards compatibility problems when upgrading.
+This section lists all the known changes between 9.0.x and 10.0.x which may cause backwards compatibility problems when upgrading.

 Java 8 required